thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/necsim_library.rst.txt

 21. lambda - the relative cost of moving through non-forest
 22. the\_task - for referencing the specific task later on.
 23. the minimum number of species the system is known to contain.
-24. the pristine fine map file to use
+24. the historical fine map file to use
-25. the pristine coarse map file to use
+25. the historical coarse map file to use
-26. the rate of forest change from pristine
+26. the rate of forest change from historical
-27. the time (in generations) since the pristine forest was seen.
+27. the time (in generations) since the historical forest was seen.
 28. the dispersal tau value (the width of the fat-tailed kernel).
 29. the sample mask, with binary 1:0 values for areas that we want to sample from.
 If this is not provided then this will default to